napengam/phpWebSocketServer/README.md

 -i &lt;inifile> ; default is websock.ini in server directory

 - 2021-08-22 Server and client can now handle very long messages (>8192B)
-no longer need to use own buffere mechanism.
+no longer need to use own buffer mechanism.

 - 2020-12-07 it works also with PHP 8.0